MTB (TV program): Pera o Bayong

 Pera o Bayong became one of the more popular segments on MTB.
-The game's concept came from another Philippine TV show Kwarta o Kahon (Cash or Box) which aired Sundays on RPN.
+The game's concept came from another Philippine TV show Kwarta o Kahon (Cash or Box) which aired on Sundays on RPN.

-The original version of the game started with 50 players (originally 36) answering a series of multiple choice questions (A, B, C, or D), hoping to eliminate all others until only one remains.
+The original version of the game started with 50 players (originally 36) answering a series of multiple-choice questions (A, B, C, or D), hoping to eliminate all others until only one remains.
 The most popular type of question involved the scientific names of plants and animals, with at least two of the four choices noticeably joke answers.

 If two people remain in the game and both choose the correct answer, the first person to arrive at his/her choice is declared the winner.

-The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of three bayongs marked M, T, or B (for the show's title) [But during the suspension of Santiago, Estrada and Revillame, M and T replaces with P and O].
-Each bayong contain a concealed piece of cardboard on which is written what the contestant in playing for.
+The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of three bayongss marked M, T, or B (for the show's title) [But during the suspension of Santiago, Estrada and Revillame, M and T replaces with P and O].
+Each bayong contains a concealed piece of cardboard on which is written what the contestant is playing for.

-There is a bargaining session when the host (usually Willie Revillame) would offer cash (pera) in exchange for the contestant abandoning the prize hidden in the bayong.
-After each offer, Amy Perez and Dick Paulate lead the crowd in asking "Pera o Bayong?" and the contestant declares his or her choice.
+There is a bargaining session when the host (usually Willie Revillame and later Dominic Ochoa on the show's reformat) would offer cash (pera) in exchange for the contestant abandoning the prize hidden in the bayong.
+After each offer, Amy Perez and Roderick Paulate, along with the celebrity guests in 2002, lead the crowd in asking "Pera o Bayong?" and the contestant declares his or her choice.